 Adam: They crashed the party!

 J: We got kicked out immediately!
-That was good learning experience.
+That was a good learning experience.
 We didn’t throw in the towel, we stuck it out.
-It was one of the weirdest one.
+It was one of the weirdest ones.

 Beard: We had a show at Green Bags that got shut down halfway through.

-Adam: Basically we were open up for a Sublime tribute band that was using the name Sublime, they had a pending lawsuit on using that name.
+Adam: Basically we were opening up for a Sublime tribute band that was using the name Sublime, they had a pending lawsuit on using that name.

 Bianca: They were using it that night!